Ring Engineering RailPro Frequently Asked Questions

 8) With RailPro you do not need a PC down by your layout.
 You do not need to buy a PC just for your layout.

-For example, if you get a touch control product from manufacturer A, software program for the touch control product from programmer B, PC from manufacturer C, wireless network product from manufacturer D, PC to train control system interface product form manufacturer E, software for the PC to train control system from programmer F, and the train control equipment from manufacturer G....then who is going to be responsibly for fixing a problem with a system like this???
+9) Don't you think that buying products from many manufacturers, instead of just one, is much more likely to have problems?
+Also, if you have a problem don't you think that it will be more difficult to fix?
+For example, if you get a touch control product from manufacturer A, software program for the touch control product from programmer B, PC from manufacturer C, wireless network product from manufacturer D, PC to train control system interface product form manufacturer E, software for the PC to train control system from programmer F, and the train control equipment from manufacturer G....then who is going to be responsible for fixing a problem with a system like this???

 Ring Engineering's RailPro system has color touchscreen controllers, outstanding software, and a complete easy to use system available from one source.
 Further, it is available today!